Looking to add smart skills to your TV? An Amazon Fire TV device could improve what your TV set can offer by a great deal.

 Read on for a full rundown of all the Fire TV sticks and devices on offer – and today's cheapest Fire TV Stick deals.

 One of Amazon's best streamers, this Fire TV Stick features Dolby Atmos for immersive audio, and HDR for a greater difference between the light and dark parts of the picture, for a more realistic image.
 Inside is an enhanced 1.7GHz quad-core processor that boasts 50 per cent more power than the previous generation Fire TV Stick.
 This new model delivers faster streaming in 1080p at 60fps, while the dual-band, dual-antenna WiFi supports 5GHz networks and promises more stable streaming and fewer dropped connections.
 The Alexa Voice Remote has dedicated power, volume, and mute buttons to control compatible TVs, soundbars, and AV receivers, too.

 Amazon Fire TV Stick Lite

 Another relatively new member of Amazon's ever-growing family of Fire TV devices, the Fire TV Stick Lite is a more affordable way to bring Alexa to your TV.
 It's 50 per cent faster than the previous Fire TV Stick, and shows content in HD quality with HDR support.
-The Alexa Voice Remote Lite lets you speak to find, launch, and control content, while like the other 2020 Fire TV Stick (above), it has an improved user interface.
-This puts the main menu at the centre of your screen, making it easier to find what you're looking for.
+Alexa Voice Remote Lite lets you speak to find, launch, and control content, while the user interface puts the main menu at the centre of your screen, making it easier to find what you're looking for.
 The difference is it doesn't have the TV button controls, so there are no dedicated power, volume and mute buttons – it's all about the voice.
 There's also no Dolby Atmos here.